postmates/triton-python/README.md

 and will _log errors and skip_ any data if the stream is not configured or the config file is not found.

+`tritond` can be run by simply calling it from the command line.
+For testing and/or debugging, it can be run in verbose mode and with its output directed to stdout or a file e.g.

+    tritond -v --skip-kinesis  # writes verbose logs and writes events to stdout

+    tritond -cc --skip-kinesis --output_file test_output.txt

 Once `tritond` is running, usage follows the basic write pattern:

     import triton